odoo/documentation/content/applications/finance/expenses.rst

 Just like approvals, expense reports can be posted in two ways (individually or several at once).
 To post multiple expense reports at once, remain in the list view.
-First, select the reports to post by clicking the check box next to each report, or click the box next to :guilabel:`Employee` to select all the reports in the list.
+First, select the reports to post by ticking the checkbox next to each report, or tick the checkbox next to :guilabel:`Employee` to select all the reports in the list.
 Next, click :guilabel:`Post Entries`.

 .. image:: expenses/post-entries.png
    :align: center